Understanding AVVO, Superlawyers, US News Rating Sites

 How is the AVVO Rating Achieved?

 1. AVVO lets consumers look at professional information about attorneys.
 So it includes reviews by clients about specific attorneys.
 But it also contains peer ratings by other lawyers.
-2. Avvo’s includes its lawyer ratings for no cost on its website.
+2. Avvo has its lawyer ratings for no cost on its website.

 An Examination of Avvo’s Criteria and Practices.